alexmolas/alexmolas.github.io/_posts/2024-02-05-a-search-engine-in-80-lines.md

     return result
 ```

 Now, we can finally implement the `search` method, which will be the one we'll use to make queries to our search engine.
-This method receives a query, normalizes it, extracts its keywords (ie: split by space), compute the BM25 of each keyword, and returns a dictionary of URLs with their total score.
+This method receives a query, normalizes it, extracts its keywords (ie: split by space), computes the BM25 of each keyword, and returns a dictionary of URLs with their total score.

 ```python
 def search(self, query: str) -> dict[str, float]: